 Operating under the umbrella of the Harrisburg Symphony is the Harrisburg Symphony Youth Orchestra, founded in 1953 and one of the oldest youth symphonies in the country.
 There are actually two ensembles in the program: the 85-member Harrisburg Symphony Youth Orchestra for high school age musicians, and the 40-member Junior Youth String Orchestra for middle school age musicians.
 Both ensembles perform three concerts each year in the Forum and at Strawberry Square in downtown Harrisburg during the holiday season.
 Gregory Woodbridge is the music director of the Youth Symphony, and also the Associate Conductor of the Harrisburg Symphony.
 Krista Kriel is the conductor of the Junior Youth Strings.

 The Harrisburg Symphony is governed by a 31-member Board of Directors.
-The current Board Chairman is Marion C. Alexander.
-The Symphony is enthusiastically supported in its fund raising efforts by the Harrisburg Symphony Society under the able direction of their president, Debra Yates.
+The current Board Chairman is Stephen MacDonald.
+The Symphony is enthusiastically supported in its fund raising efforts by the Harrisburg Symphony Society under the able direction of their president, Karen Best.

 1930: The Juilliard Foundation of New York City hires Jacques Jolas, a local piano instructor, to organize the Harrisburg Symphony Orchestra.
 George King Raudenbush is appointed its first conductor.
 The Harrisburg Symphony Orchestra performs its inaugural concert at William Penn High School in Harrisburg on March 19, 1931.